Always tired after 30 — even when you’re getting enough sleep? You’re not imagining it. And you’re not lazy.

 More sleep helps — but only if mitochondria can use that time for effective repair.
 If mitochondrial efficiency is already reduced, the repair cycle is incomplete regardless of duration.

-More caffeine stimulates the nervous system temporarily but does nothing for ATP production.
-It borrows energy you don’t have — and the crash that follows is often worse than the fatigue you started with.
+More caffeine borrows energy you don’t have — and the crash that follows is often worse than the fatigue you started with.

 More exercise can stimulate mitochondrial biogenesis — the creation of new mitochondria — but only if recovery capacity is adequate.
 Pushing harder without addressing cellular energy can deepen fatigue rather than resolve it.